-autonomous communities and Spanish youth organisations are represented on this body.
-International Year of Youth 1985 was a milestone for youth work because it was the year in which public youth policies took off.
-In Spain, responsibility for youth matters currently lies with the autonomous communities.
-The process of transferring powers began in Catalonia in 1980 and ended in 1989 in the other regions.
-Although overall responsibility lies with the autonomous communities, the local and provincial authorities also have some youth-related responsibilities and usually have a department for youth which in some cases covers other policy areas too.
+The Spanish Institute for Youth (INJUVE) was founded in 1977.
+It was restructured in 1985 to become the type of organisation it is now, attached to the Ministry of Health, Social Services and Equality.
+Although powers relating to youth matters lie with the autonomous communities, INJUVE does have some important responsibilities - coordinating and running youth information services and youth mobility programmes, such as Youth in Action, and co-ordinating volunteer activities via the Alliance of European Voluntary Service Organisations.
+The Spanish Youth Council was founded in 1983 to promote youth participation in the cultural, economic, social and political spheres.
+All the autonomous communities and Spanish youth organisations are represented on this body.
+The International Year of Youth in 1985 was a milestone for youth work because it was the year in which public youth policies took off.
+In Spain, responsibility for youth policy currently lies with the autonomous communities, the decentralisation structures created after the dictatorship to deal with the claim of regions with a strong nationalistic background, such as Catalonia and the Basque Country.
+Specifially, the process of transferring powers began in Catalonia in 1980 and ended in 1989 in the other regions.
+Although overall responsibility lies with the autonomous communities, the local and provincial authorities also have some youth-related responsibilities and usually have a department for youth that, in some cases, covers other policy areas too.
 Youth policies became standard practice in the 1990s.
 That decade saw the consolidation of a network of youth organisations mainly funded by the public authorities, and it was also in that decade that educational work with young people began to develop as a result of the professionalisation of social education and social services.
-Given the current economic recession and the resulting cuts in public funding, many youth associations and youth departments set up in the various public authorities during the 1990s are now at risk of being disbanded for lack of funds, with all this entails in terms of a weakening of youth work (European Commission, 2014).
+Given the current economic recession and the resulting cuts in public funding, many youth associations and youth departments set up in the various public authorities during the 1990s are now at risk of being disbanded as a result of lack of funds, with all that this entails in terms of a weakening of youth work (European Commission 2014).